unexpectedpanda/retool/readme.md

 The short version:

-They don't do a great job of picking canonical 1G1R titles.
+Dat managers don't do a great job of picking canonical 1G1R titles, and No-Intro often misses clones in their dats.

 The long version: